 can review your papers before you file them with the Court.

 - Once you are ready to file your papers with the Court, you will have to pay a filing fee.
 If you do not have the money to pay

 the fee, you can ask the court to accept your papers without paying a fee.
 You will need to give the Court a form called a

 "fee waiver."
 You can get those forms at the Self-Help Clinic.

-- Remember, help is provided on a first come, first served basis.
+- Remember, help is provided on a first come, first serve basis.
 You may need to wait before someone can help you.
 You may also

 need to make more than one visit to get all the help you need.